ctemple9/minecraft-server-controller/README.md

 ---

 ## This is for you if:
-You're on a Mac, you want to host a server for friends or family, and you don't want to learn how servers work to do it.
-Java, Bedrock, or both.
+You're on a Mac and you want to host a Minecraft server for friends or family without having to figure out all of the server setup alone.

+This app is especially for you if:
+- You want to play **Java**
+- You want to play **Bedrock**
+- You want **Java and Bedrock players together**
+- You don't know how to port forward
+- You don't have access to your router settings
+- You do have router access and want help setting it up properly
+- You just want the easiest way to get a server online for your group

 ## This is probably not for you if:
-You need Windows or Linux, or you're running a large public server.
+- You need Windows or Linux support
+- You're running a large public server
+- You already prefer doing everything manually in Terminal

 ## Quick Start

-### Before you begin (the app walks through these steps if you need help)
+### Before you begin
 - **macOS 13+**
-- **Java** is required for **Paper / Java Edition** servers
+- **Java** is required for **Java Edition** servers
 - **Bedrock** servers run in a built-in VM — no extra install needed
-- **Port forwarding is required** if players outside your home network will join
-- You must be able to log into your router and change its port forwarding settings
+- To let other people join your server, MSC gives you **two ways** to handle connection setup:
+  - **Router port forwarding** if you have access to your router
+  - **Playit.gg** if you don't know how to port forward, don't have router access, or just don't want to deal with it

 ### Start a server
 1. Download and open **Minecraft Server Controller**
 2. Create a new server
 3. Choose your server type — **Standard Java** (Paper, Purpur, Vanilla), **Modded Java** (Fabric, NeoForge, Forge), or **Bedrock**
 4. Complete setup and start the server
-5. Open **Port Forwarding Help**
-6. Log into your router and forward the server port
-7. Share your public IP or DuckDNS hostname with friends
+5. Choose how other people will connect:
+   - **Router port forwarding** for a direct connection
+   - **Playit.gg** for a simpler setup with no router changes
+6. Share the connection info MSC gives you

+## Connection Options

+### Option 1: Router Port Forwarding
+If you have access to your router and want the most direct setup, MSC can guide you through port forwarding so other people can join your server.

+### Option 2: Playit.gg
+If you don't know how to port forward, don't have access to your router, or simply don't want to learn it right now, **Playit.gg is totally fine**.
+MSC supports it in-app and can get your server online without changing router settings.

+There may be a **small amount of extra lag sometimes** compared to direct port forwarding, but for most casual servers with friends, it works well.

 ---